Skip to content

 4. Kill switch – Ability to pause/stop agent work

 LumenFlow supports agent skills — modular knowledge bundles that provide domain expertise and validation checklists.
-Skills are stored in .claude/skills/ (for Claude Code) or .lumenflow/skills/ (vendor-agnostic).
+The canonical source lives in .lumenflow/skills/, and pnpm lumenflow:integrate --client <x> projects those skills into each vendor’s expected surface (for example .claude/skills/ or .agents/skills/).

 SkillPurpose